kavia-common/modern-tic-tac-toe-222322-222331/frontend_app/README.md

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

+See also: README-TICTACTOE.md for the game overview and usage.

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React